Bestzivvv/event-camera-colour-reconstruction/README.md

 - conventional colour information,
 - dense spatial appearance.

-Combining these two modalities could support more robust perception in challenging and highly dynamic environments.
+Combining these modalities could support more robust perception in challenging and highly dynamic environments.

 ---

-## 6. Event + RGB + LiDAR Perception
+## 7. Event + RGB + LiDAR Perception

 The project could also be extended toward multimodal robotic perception by combining: